taltonji2/PreReqChecker/README.md

 ## AdjList
+The purpose of this class is to create an Adjacency List and return the dependencies of the course structure.

 Takes two arguments:
 - An input file detailing the number of courses related to the department directory
 - An output file